 Cochrane Classmate is an innovative online tool developed by the team behind Cochrane Crowd.
 Trainers can use Cochrane Classmate to create exciting activities for learning about evidence synthesis.
 The tool allows you to create rewarding ‘learning by doing’ classroom activities by customising tasks from the Cochrane Crowd platform to use with their students.

 Learners will improve their research and information skills by carrying out practical tasks in identifying and classifying clinical trials and studies.
-Tasks can be tailored to their areas of interest or expertise.

 Learn more about Classmate

 One of the great strengths of Cochrane Classmate is the flexibility to create learning that is customised to the needs and interests of particular groups of learners.
 For example: a class of dementia clinicians wants to learn about evidence synthesis.
 Cochrane Classmate allows trainers to build learning exercises to screen studies specifically about dementia, giving students a chance to learn more about screening and study design, as well as being informed about the latest evidence.